MMVLogic/MrMahesh.com/_projects/2025-11-11-my-workflow-supercharged.md

 This is what I call "supercharged vibe coding."

-My new workflow is built on a simple philosophy: **the best way to learn fast is to fail fast.** The Gemini CLI, combined with Git, has become the engine for this philosophy.
+My new workflow is built on a simple philosophy: **the best way to learn quickly is to fail fast.** The Gemini CLI, combined with Git, has become the engine for this philosophy.
 Now, I can have an idea, conceptualize it, prototype it, deploy it, test it, find the issues, and repair them at a speed I never thought possible.
 The frustration is gone, replaced by a dopamine rush that has me coding at 1 AM, excited to build out my homelab and website through the night.

 My process is a continuous loop: